 - "ocaml.warning" or "warning", with a string literal payload.
 This can be used as floating attributes in a signature/structure/object/object type.
 The string is parsed and has the same effect as the -w command-line option, in the scope between the attribute and the end of the current signature/structure/object/object type.
 The attribute can also be used on an expression, in which case its scope is limited to that expression.
 Note that it is not well-defined which scope is used for a specific warning.
 This is implementation dependant and can change between versions.
-For instance, warnings triggerd by the "ppwarning" attribute (see below) are issued using the global warning configuration. - "ocaml.warnerror" or "warnerror", with a string literal payload.
-Same as "ocaml.warning", for the -warn-error command-line option. - "ocaml.deprecated" or "deprecated".
-Can be applied to most kind of items in signatures or structures.
-When the element is later referenced, a warning (3) is triggered.
-If the payload of the attribute is a string literal, the warning message includes this text.
+For instance, warnings triggered by the "ppwarning" attribute (see below) are issued using the global warning configuration. - "ocaml.warnerror" or "warnerror", with a string literal payload.
+Same as "ocaml.warning", for the -warn-error command-line option.